A detailed study on various phases in dissipative anisotropic Dicke model: Abstract

 \section{Abstract}

-Ergodic-non-ergodic phase transition is one of the paramount features of the anisotropic Dicke model.
-Here, we have thoroughly examined the effect of the dissipation by analyzing both the eigenvalue and eigenvector properties of the Liouvillian with the aid of the scaling of Liouvilian gap, and the average participation ratio.
-We show that the properties of the eigenvectors of Liouvillian are consistent with those of the eigenvalues, revealing a phase diagram, which has similarities to the non-ergodic to ergodic transition in the closed undriven system.
-We also uncover that the Liouvillian gap is independent of system size in the non-ergodic phase whereas in the ergodic phase, it scales with the atom number as: $N^{-z}$ where $0<z<1$.
-Moreover, we extend our analysis to the driven case where a Thue-Morse quasi-periodic sequence is applied and observe that the boson dissipation plays a pivotal role in stabilizing the prethermal plateau.
-Our investigation indicates that a non-ergodic phase is more favorable than the ergodic phase in the presence of bosonic dissipation.
+We present a comprehensive study of different phases in the Dicke model incorporating both anisotropy and dissipation.
+We begin with a concise review of the quantum phase transition in this setting, highlighting how these two parameters shift the critical point.
+We then perform a detailed investigation of the transition from ergodic to nonergodic phases by analyzing the eigenvalue and eigenvector properties of the Liouvillian with the aid of scaling of the Liouvillian gap and the average participation ratio.
+Our results show that the eigenvector properties of the Liouvillian are consistent with its spectral characteristics, leading to a phase diagram that has similarities with the closed counterpart.
+Furthermore, we demonstrate that the Liouvillian gap exhibits distinct scaling behaviors in these two phases.
+Finally, we extend our study to the driven case by applying a Thue–Morse quasiperiodic drive.
+In this case, we find that bosonic dissipation plays a crucial role in stabilizing the prethermal plateau, offering an effective mechanism to halt the heating effect arising from the quasi-periodic drive.